open-craft/edx-analytics-devstack/README.md

 ---------------------------------------
 Once that's working, we can try a database pipeline task.

-Make sure the LMS is running in another devstack on the same host and was configured as described earlier in "LMS Setup".
+Make sure the LMS devstack is running in on the same host and was configured as described earlier in "LMS Setup" (so the pipeline can connect to its MySQL DB).

 Run these commands to kick off the task:
 ```